Chicago O'Hare International Airport (ORD)

 White Sox tickets are readily available same day as most home games are just over 50% full.
+Only Oakland and Tampa sold less tickets in 2017.
 With that being said, a “Windy City Showdown” again't the Cubs could sell out.
 The arrival of the Yankees and Red Sox will also bring a packed house.
 If you need last minute tickets, scalpers will be found outside the ballparks as selling tickets on-site is strictly prohibited.
-Ballpark Chasers recommends pre-purchasing your tickets through TicketMonster.com.
+For the best deal on tickets, Ballpark Chasers recommends pre-purchasing your tickets through TicketMonster.com.

 WHEN TO GO?

 The Chicago area is known for its extreme climates and seasons.
 During the baseball season you can expect temperatures gradually increasing through the summer months with the peak coming in July and August.
 Thunderstorms are quite common in the summer.
 June typically gets the most rainfall, so don’t forget to pack a light jacket.

 The windy city offers so much to do and see that the toughest part is deciding.
 From the world renowned Art Institute of Chicago to the Magnificent Mile, tourists can easy spend an entire week here.
 One stop not to miss is Millennium Park, located roughly 5 miles from Guaranteed Rate Field.
 The newly opened 24 acre park is home of amazing and unique art, music and architecture.
 Don’t leave without checking out the Crown Fountain, a 50 ft. tower that projects facial images with an opening that shoots water out of the image’s mouth!
 Another attraction at Millennium Park is the Cloud Gate sculpture.
 Imagine a gigantic 66 ft. long upside-down jelly bean that looks like mercury and has a mirror-like finish which reflects the viewer’s image back in weird shapes.
 Sounds pretty cool, huh?